Old Bega Hospital History - Chapter 2

 There were four tenders received but no decision made on them until their application for the additional grant was known.
 In October 1887 Mr Clarke wrote that there was no hope for the unconditional grant, so the committee felt it needed to hurry up the collection of monies promised etc and Mr G P Rodd was appointed temporary collector.
 The naming of the successful tenderer was postponed for a month until Mr Rodd could report on his canvas so far and the committee would then be in a position to know what amount, including government subsidy, will be available.
 Messrs Bolster and Hotson's account for £25 5s was considered.
 The £5 5s addition was for the second plan lodged with the Health Board, and it was decided just to forward the £20, until enquiries about the additional plan were made by the secretary.

-Mr Rodd, was to start his duties immediately and to visit all parts of the district, giving a receipt for every amount collected, and “it is hoped that his mission may be so successful that the erection of the building can be decided on at the next meeting It is almost unnecessary to impress upon the public the claims the hospital had on them, on behalf of their less fortunate fellow creatures, and we sincerely trust that the response from those who have not already subscribed will be liberal to a degree.
+Mr Rodd, was to start his duties immediately and to visit all parts of the district, giving a receipt for every amount collected.
+It was “hoped that his mission may be so successful that the erection of the building can be decided on at the next meeting.
+It is almost unnecessary to impress upon the public the claims the hospital had on them, on behalf of their less fortunate fellow creatures, and we sincerely trust that the response from those who have not already subscribed will be liberal to a degree.
 We would suggest that the committee might begin by fencing in the site and planting it with shrubs and trees by which, in time, the grounds might be ornamental”.

 On the 19th October it was decided to accept the lowest tender for the erection of the building, that of Mr John Malcolm, for £1,675.
 Arrangements were entered into with him for the necessary bond and the completion of the building within twelve months from the date of the contract being signed, under a penalty for each week exceeding that time.
 Messrs Harrison, Scott, Connelly, Cowdrey and Underhill were appointed a sub-committee to superintend erection of the building, and Mr George Chigney undertook the position of clerk of works at a remuneration of £50.